Essential Junk Journal Supplies & Where To Find Them

 I use four pairs of scissors:

-• Tim Holtz Shears – these are very sharp, which helps with cutting straight lines.
+• Tim Holtz Shears: These are very sharp, which helps with cutting straight lines.

 Bookbinding Tools

-When you’re first starting out, a bookbinding kit will come in handy to help you start your stash of journal making supplies.
+In the beginning, a standard bookbinding kit will help you start your stash of journal-making supplies.

 Here are the essentials you’ll need:

-• Bulldog clips or large paper clips – to keep your papers in place while you bind them together.
+• Bulldog clips or large paper clips: To keep your papers in place while you bind them together.

 Books & Greeting Cards

-While you can make so many things with book pages – including junk journal pages, book page pockets, tag bases and more – I also fussy cut images and phrases out of them.
-I also love to use greeting cards – both for the images and for the sentiments inside.
+While you can make lots of things with book pages – including junk journal pages, pockets, tag bases and more – I also fussy cut images and phrases out of them.

 • Anything related to The Country Diary brand; specifically: